Building a home gym can be an expensive project. Unfortunately, most of us don't have a couple of grand allocated to such a project.

 The best way to do this is to purchase a set of rubber tiles that interlock.
 These floors can take a beating due to their rubber design and are easy to install, uninstall, and clean.

-If you are into CrossFit, you might want to consider purchasing larger mats.
+If you are into CrossFit, you might want to consider purchasing larger gym mats.
 These mats have a lower trip hazard compared to standard flooring.
+Don't forget to jump over to our complete guide to home gym flooring for more info!

 Buy Refurbished or Demo Equipment